cmdctrlesc/swarm-pretalx-plugin/README.md

 GITHUB_EMAIL = 'mygithub@email.com'

-The plugin will look for the .env file in the Swarm-plugin directory, which is the directory that also contains setup.py, Makefile etc.
+The plugin will look for the .env file in the root (Swarm-plugin) directory, which is the directory that also contains setup.py, Makefile etc.

 Development setup